Paul Rieckhoff: Iraq and Afghanistan Veterans of America

 After returning home from Iraq in 2004, Rieckhoff founded Iraq and Afghanistan Veterans of America (IAVA), a "nonpartisan organization" which was dubbed "a veterans group with an uncharacteristic liberal bent and a business model that emphasizes online communities over traditional outreach" by The New York Times, for new veterans.

 Public life

 Rieckhoff has testified before Congress on issues facing the veterans community and writes regularly for national websites and publications.
 In August 2011, Rieckhoff and four other IAVA members appeared on the cover of Time magazine for a feature about Iraq and Afghanistan veterans being leaders of the "New Greatest Generation".

 He was profiled by The Hill in June 2014 in a piece titled "From the battles of Iraq to those of DC".

 Books

-Rieckhoff wrote a book describing his experiences in Iraq and activism afterwards entitled Chasing Ghosts (2006).
-In 2006, Rieckhoff spoke to NPR's Fresh Air about the book.
+Rieckhoff wrote the 2006 memoir Chasing Ghosts: A Soldier's Fight for America from Baghdad to Washington describing his tour in Iraq and subsequent activism.
+He discussed the book on NPR's radio talk show Fresh Air.